Cássia Kis

 Cássia Kis (born 6 January 1958) is a Brazilian actress.
 Formerly known as Cássia Kiss, she included her husband's family name in her stage name between 2010 and 2015 and changed the middle pseudonym from Kiss to Kis (Cássia Kis Magro).
 Currently, her stage name is Cássia Kis.

 Biography

 Born in São Caetano do Sul, Brazil.
 She has Hungarian grandparents.
-Kis is a vegetarian and use to be a member of the spiritualist community, but in 2021 she became a traditionalist Catholic and opposes abortion in all cases.
+Kis is a vegetarian and used to be a member of the spiritualist community, but in 2021 she became a traditionalist Catholic and a member of Centro Dom Bosco.
+She now opposes abortion in all cases.